 The combination of a lead screw and nut is an excellent and economical way to convert rotary motion into linear motion.
-Through a vast scope of screw formats and nut designs ABSSAC has been a preferred supplier to key industries for well over 3 decades.
+Through a vast scope of screw formats and nut designs ABSSAC has been a preferred supplier to key industries for well over 40 years.

 A lead screw, which can also be known as a power screw, is a length of metal bar stock that has had a thread form, either cold rolled or machined into it.
 The screw thread form is then available in a number of profiles including terms such as acme, stub acme, trapezoidal and square.
 All thread forms serve a purpose and so the specification of the correct screw for an application is paramount.

 Common to all leadscrews, the thread form has what is termed a lead.
 The lead of a screw refers to the physical linear distance that can be travelled for each complete rotation of the screw.
 The mechanical advantage of a screw thread depends on its lead.

 Additionally, all screws have a ‘pitch’, which is the physical distance between screw threads.
 For example, a thread pitch of 2mm means that the physical distance between one thread and the next is 2mm These terms are often used interchangeably, and for single-start screws (i.e. only a single thread helix), the lead and pitch are the same.
 However, it is important to remember that lead and pitch are not equal for screws with multiple starts e.g. 2start, 4start etc

 Example - Vee Thread Form

 Vee thread lead screws are ideal for finite movement within linear applications.
 The original Vee form thread, has a 60° thread angle.